Brian Norman Jr.: Norman vs Haney

-In June 2025 it was announced that Norman would face Devin Haney in November 2025 in a title defense that would be a headliner for a show in Saudi Arabia for Riyadh Season.
+In June 2025 it was announced that Norman would face Devin Haney (32–0, 15 KOs, 1 NC) in November 2025 in a title defense that would be a headliner for a show in Saudi Arabia for Riyadh Season.
 Tuki Alalshikh announced the fight would headline a super card in Riyadh.
 The card, billed as "Ring IV" was formally announced to take place on November 22, 2025.
 Norman expressed no surprise at Haney's selection of him as an opponent.
 He commended Haney's determination and resilience, noting that he never shied away from a challenge.
 Norman believed he would achieve a stoppage win, but he thought his ring IQ, technical skills, and other attributes were not fully appreciated.
 He was prepared to display his abilities on a significant platform.
 A confrontation occurred on July 12 in New York, involving Haney's security guard, referred to as Big Tank.
 During the incident, Big Tank perceived Norman to be too close to Haney and grabbed his shirt, resulting in a rip.
 Norman then executed a hip toss on Big Tank using one arm.
 Video footage of the incident later circulated on social media.
 Haney expressed that he was not worried about Norman's recent series of stoppage victories.
 He indicated that Norman had not competed against opponents of the same caliber as those he had faced.
 On August 20, Norman formalized a multi-year contract extension with Top Rank.
 There were rumors initiated by Norman Sr.'s former opponent, Greg Hackett, suggesting that Norman Jr. was experiencing overtraining.
 Norman Sr. rejected these claims, stating that Greg was not involved with the camp and that such rumors stem from individuals looking for reasons for Norman Jr.'s potential shortcomings.
 He also noted criticisms being made about Norman Jr., including allegations of fatigue after the sixth round and having limited agility.
+Brian Norman and Bill Haney had an intense verbal confrontation during the last press conference.
+During the face off, Norman appeared calm and composed, while Haney displayed a more animated demeanor.
+Norman weighed 146 pounds and Haney came in at 146.6 pounds.